 What the Numbers Show

-This news may be greeted enthusiastically by the executives at for-profit institutions, but how do the numbers benefit the people that matter most – the students that invest in an education at these schools?
-According to the Huffington Post, the benefits are minimal, and the facts about these institutions are even “scary.”
+This news may be greeted enthusiastically by the executives at for-profit institutions, but how do the numbers benefit the people who matter most?
+Do these students invest in an education at these schools?
+According to the Huffington Post, the benefits are minimal, and the facts about these institutions are even "scary."
 Consider the following statistics that come directly from a recent College Board study reported by Huffington Post:

-- Of the students attending for-profit schools full-time, around three-quarters are receiving some sort of financial aid – which commonly comes from federal funding, rather than the schools themselves.
+- Of the full-time students attending for-profit schools, around three-quarters receive some financial aid – commonly from federal funding rather than the schools themselves.

 - Nearly half of the students who receive student loans get at least some of their money from private financial institutions, which charge much higher interest rates than student loans offered by the federal government.

 While these for-profit institutions charge nearly double what public institutions cost, the return on investment for students is far from high.
-Huffington Post also reports that only about 22 percent of students at for-profit institutions actually complete a bachelor’s degree program.
-That is just one-third the level of schools that do not operate on a for-profit basis.
+Huffington Post also reports that only about 22 percent of students from for-profit institutions complete a bachelor's degree program.
+That is just one-third of the number of schools that do not operate on a for-profit basis.

 No Degree, No Transfer

 In addition to the dismal completion rates currently on record for proprietary institutions, there may be another problem students at these schools did not consider when they enrolled.
-Norris of the Times reports that while watching an ITT Technical Institute commercial on television, he noticed a piece of fine print that flashed on the screen near the end of the ad, which stated, “Credits earned are unlikely to transfer.”
+Norris of the Times reports that while watching an ITT Technical Institute commercial on television, he noticed a fine print that flashed on the screen near the end of the ad, stating, "Credits earned are unlikely to transfer."

 Students who attend for-profit institutions and fail to complete their degree programs may find the credits earned at that institution are basically worthless in the rest of the world of higher education.
-In other words, no matter how many classes you take at a for-profit school, if you decide to switch your education to a different college, you are likely to have to begin all over again.
-All that and a $14,000 annual bill, too.
+In other words, no matter how many classes you take at a for-profit school, you will likely have to begin again if you decide to switch your education to a different college: all that and a $14,000 annual bill, too.

 This video explains how financial aid for a community college in Tennessee works.